An Invite To Our 11th Annual Summer Picnic

 - Revel in the creative handiwork of our God amidst summer in Seattle.

-- Share a favorite recipe—or ultimate frisbee move—you’ve been mastering all summer.
+- Share a favorite recipe—or cornhole skill—you’ve been mastering this summer.

 - Invite family, neighbors, and coworkers.

-We are holding this event on a Saturday so that as many as possible are able to join in.
+We are doing this on a Saturday so that as many as possible are able to join.
 We encourage you to make an afternoon of it!

 Parents, we’ll also have activities for the kids, including bouncy houses, balloon animals, and more!